Pacific Sun (song): Ultrabeat version

-Liverpool producers, Ultrabeat, also signed to the All Around The World record label, had recorded a cover of Force & Styles' original "Pacific Sun".
+Liverpool producers, Ultrabeat, also signed to the All Around the World record label, had recorded a cover of Force & Styles' original "Pacific Sun".
 In 2007, the song was released as a bonus track on Ultrabeat: The Album.

-Darren Styles & Re-Con version
+2010 version

-Darren Styles recorded a new version of "Pacific Sun" for his second studio album Feel the Pressure (2010).
-This recording of the song had lead vocals performed by Darren Styles himself and contained an extra verse.
-It was produced by Darren Styles and Re-Con and was first performed live during the Darren Styles and Ultrabeat tour in 2009.
-It is also included on the compilation album Hardcore Til I Die 3 (2010).
+Around 2009, a new updated version was recorded for Styles' second studio album Feel the Pressure (2010), with Styles providing lead vocals instead of Junior, and contained an extra verse.
+It was first performed live during the Darren Styles and Ultrabeat tour in 2009, and was also included on the compilation album Hardcore Til I Die 3 (2010).